Print This Bible Study

 The account in Esther combines both of the two preceding ways God often presents things in His Word.
 First, the matter of Esther being made queen is seen as having occurred; and then a complete chronology of events is given, providing a commentary surrounding Esther being made queen.

 God views the complete matter of Israel’s past and present rejection in chapter one, along with the complete matter of the nation’s future acceptance in chapter two.
-Then, the remainder of the book (chaps.
-3ff) forms not only a commentary on chapter two — providing necessary details — but, throughout this commentary, God continues to view Israel in the exalted position in which the nation is seen in chapter two (e.g., 5:2, 12; 7:1, 5, 7, 8).
+Then, the remainder of the book (chapters 3ff) forms not only a commentary on chapter two — providing necessary details — but, throughout this commentary, God continues to view Israel as occupying the exalted position in which the nation is seen in chapter two (e.g., 5:2, 12; 7:1, 5, 7, 8).

 Haman — Defeated

 Revelation concerning Haman begins with the king promoting and placing him in a prominent position of power and authority in his kingdom.
-The king “advanced him [Haman], and set his seat above all the princes that were with him” (3:1).
+The king “advanced Haman and set his seat above all the princes that were with him” (3:1).

-And, because of Haman’s Exalted position, all the king’s servants were commanded to accord him honor (such honor, reverence, was normally shown in that day through falling to the knees and touching the ground with the forehead).
+And, because of Haman’s exalted position, all the king’s servants were commanded to accord him honor (such honor, reverence, was normally shown in that day through falling to the knees and touching the ground with the forehead).
 But one individual refused.
 Mordecai, the Jew, refused to accord Haman such honor.
-Mordecai “bowed not, nor did him reverence.”
+Mordecai “would not bow or pay homage.”
 And this infuriated Haman to the extent that he sought “to destroy all the Jews that were throughout the whole kingdom of Ahasuerus” (3:2-6).

 And Haman, seeking to destroy all the Jews throughout the kingdom, directed his efforts particularly against Mordecai, who had refused to accord him honor.
-But matters were brought to pass in such a way that Haman found himself on the road to ruin, rather than Mordecai or the rest of the Jewish people (3:7ff).
+But matters, through God’s sovereign control of all things, were brought to pass in such a way that Haman was the one who found himself on the road to ruin and destruction, rather than Mordecai or the rest of the Jewish people (3:7ff).
 And, once Haman found himself on this road, the matter was exactly as stated by his wife, Zeresh:

-If Mordecai be of the seed of the Jews, before whom you have begun to fall, you shall not prevail against him, but shall surely fall before him” (6:13b).
+If Mordecai, before whom you have begun to fall, is of Jewish descent, you will not prevail against him but will surely fall before him.
+(6:13b)

-This sequence of events, in type, foreshadows that which will one day occur in the kingdom of the Antichrist, and beyond.
-The King Himself will promote the Antichrist and place him in the position of power that He is destined to occupy, as Ahasuerus did with Haman.
-It is God alone Who rules in “the kingdom of men” through His sovereign control of matters.
-He is the One Who establishes and removes rulers, giving the kingdom “to whomsoever He will” (Daniel 4:17-26; 5:18-28).
+This sequence of events, in type, foreshadows that which will one day occur in the kingdom of Antichrist, and beyond, seen beginning with the breaking of the first seal of the seven-sealed scroll in Revelation chapter six (vv.
+1, 2).
+The King Himself will promote Antichrist and place him in the position of power that he is destined to occupy, as Ahasuerus did with Haman.
+It is God alone who rules in “the kingdom of men” through His sovereign control of matters.
+He is the One who establishes and removes rulers, giving the kingdom “to whomsoever He will” (Daniel 4:17-26; 5:18-28).

 But once Antichrist has turned against the Jewish people, he will have placed himself on the same road of no return previously traveled by Haman.
 It will be a downward path, leading to the destruction of not only himself but also his ten-kingdom confederacy (wherein Gentile world power will be centered in that day), seen in the destruction of Haman and his ten sons in the type (cf. Daniel 2:33-35, 40-45; 7:7-12, 23-28; Revelation 19:11ff).